 The Cowichan Problems

-Back in the 1990s, as the first wave of euphoria about parallel computing was topping out, I had a crazy idea: why don't we actually try to measure, or at least compare, the usability of different parallel programming systems?
-I left the field before taking the idea very far, but with talk about clouds and GPUs growing louder by the day, I think the idea is worth revisiting.
-My proposal is below the cut; I'd be interested in feedback.
+Back in the 1990s, as the first wave of euphoria about parallel computing was topping out, I had a crazy idea: why don’t we actually try to measure, or at least compare, the usability of different parallel programming systems?
+I left the field before taking the idea very far, but with talk about clouds and GPUs growing louder by the day, I think the idea is worth revisiting; the proposal that Bruce Irvin and I put together is below the cut, and I’d be interested in feedback.

 Most programmers believe that parallel programming is harder than sequential programming.
 We are developing a suite of simple problems that can be used to assess the usability of different scientific programming languages (parallel or otherwise) that captures modularization and integration concerns usually ignored by performance-oriented benchmark suites.
 This paper motivates and describes the suite.